shwchlorine/chlorine/README.md

 <h2 align="center">Hi there! 👋 I'm Jason</h2>

-Currently a second-year student at the University of Toronto pursuing a Specialist in Computer Science & Major in Cognitive Science.
+Currently, a second-year student at the University of Toronto pursuing a Specialist in Computer Science & Major in Cognitive Science.
 I am a full-stack developer with interests in SWE and ML.

 I'm currently a Software Engineering Intern at NerveX for Summer 2023 as well as a Web Developer at the University of Toronto Machine Intelligence Student Team (UTMIST).